Accessible Housing Program (AcHP) Overview

 Hearing/Vision Units designed with features for people with hearing and vision disabilities;

-2. Ensure that all rental housing financed by HCIDLA, CRA/LA, and rental housing with City approved mortgage bonds constructed after 2014 meet all federal and state accessibility requirements;
+2. Ensure that all rental housing financed or assisted by the City or the CRA/LA meet all federal and state accessibility requirements;

 3. Require Covered Housing Developments to adopt and carry out nondiscriminatory property management policies;